masato462/Minicraft-Delta/README.md

 +New Main Menu.
 +New About Menu.
 +New How to Play Menu.
 +Large window size.

 ## Todo

-Unreleased Alpha 0.0.1
+Alpha 0.x

+*Make&Add Wood log Sprite.
 *Add Torch.
 *Add Torch Recipe.